Thiennguyen21it/Thiennguyen21it/README.md

 # Hi!
-My name is Nguyen Hoan Thien , I'm a mobile developer
+My name is Thien , I'm a mobile developer

 ## 🌐Socials